London England, UK Travel Guide

 Book international flights for better prices.
 Secure major accommodation, especially for peak season.

-World Nomads: Obtain comprehensive travel insurance for medical emergencies, cancellations, and lost luggage.
+World Nomads: Obtain comprehensive travel insurance for medical emergencies, cancellations, and misplaced baggage.

 Improve your daily itinerary.
 Reserve book tickets for famous sights in advance and West End shows.

-Notify your bank and credit card companies of travel plans.
+Inform your bank and credit card company companies of travel plans.
 Organize prescription medications.

 Arrange your airport transfers to and from your London accommodation.

 Print or save digital copies of all reservations.
-Pack climate-appropriate clothing and essentials.
+Bring clothes for the climate-appropriate clothing and essentials.

-Charge electronics and pack power adapters.
+Charge electronics and pack plug adapters.
 Exchange a small amount of Pound Sterling.

 Arrange mail/newspaper collection.
 Secure your home and inform a trusted person of your absence.